3 Reasons Why Anger Is So Hard for You

 3. Anger was judged.
 Throwing judgment into the mix can really complicate things.
 But the reality is that it may have been part of the picture, regardless of whether no one got angry or everyone got angry.

 If judgment about anger was part of the picture, I imagine you internalized that judgment in some way.
-It’s a natural way to try to cope.
+It’s a natural way to try to cope - except it usually results in intense self-criticism and judgement.

 Not sure?
 Take a moment to notice what your internal response to your own anger or other people’s anger is.